Difference between quantum annealing by imaginary-time and real-time Schr\"{o}dinger equation of Grover's search: Discussion and Conclusions

 Finally, we discuss the efficient evolution rate of the Hamiltonian in QA-IT.
-In a case where the energy gap monotonically decreases with fluctuation, it is efficient to decrease the evolution rate with respect to the fluctuation, because relaxation from an excited state to a ground state is not expected to play an important role.
-It is required to avoid the Landau-Zener transition.
-In a case where the energy gap reopens after reaching the minimum value, it will be more efficient to slowly decrease fluctuation after the phase transition.
-This is done to utilize the relaxation, rather than slowly decreasing fluctuation only around the phase transition, which is based on adiabatic conditions.
+In a case where the energy gap monotonically decreases with fluctuation, the exponential decay of excited states is not expected to play an important role, and it is required to avoid the Landau-Zener transition.
+As a result, it is efficient to decrease the evolution rate with respect to the fluctuation (based on the energy gap).
+In a case where the energy gap reopens after reaching the minimum value, it will be more efficient to slowly decrease the fluctuation after reaching the minimum value to utilize the exponential decay of excited states, rather than slowly decreasing the fluctuation based on the energy gap to avoid the Landau-Zener transition.
 In each case, it is efficient to gradually decrease the evolution rate of the Hamiltonian with respect to the fluctuations in QA-IT.
-This is very different from QA-RT, where slow decreases around the phase transition are efficient.
-This efficient evolution rate can be applied to the temperature in SA, because the master equation can be mapped to the imaginary-time Schr\"{o}dinger equation \cite{Master_to_IT}.
-Similarly, it may be possible to improve the performance of the D-Wave QA machine, where interaction with the heat bath is inevitable, by utilizing the relaxation from the excited state to the ground state.
-A special case exists in which relaxation from the excited state to the ground state plays an important role in exponentially accelerating QA-RT \cite{Somma2012}.
-In addition, several proposals exist for utilizing non-adiabatic behavior during fast annealing \cite{Ohzeki0,Ohzeki1,Ohzeki2,Ohzeki3}.
-In actual D-Wave machines, non-adiabatic behavior relaxes the system to equilibrium \cite{Amin2015}.
-We hope that this information will contribute to the future quantum acceleration of QA.
+This is very different from QA-RT.
+This efficient evolution rate can be also applied to the temperature in SA, because the master equation can be mapped to the imaginary-time Schr\"{o}dinger equation \cite{Master_to_IT}.